 Almonty refines tungsten ore in its milling circuits using a combination of gravity separation (spiral banks, shaking tables etc.) after the ore is crushed in a primary crusher.
 The milling circuit refines the tungsten ore into a primary grade product of 65% or greater WO3 concentrate or higher and also a secondary product with a grade of WO3 concentrate between 45% and 65%.
-In addition to tungsten concentrate, WCM also produces a by-product of molybdenum ore that is sold in the spot market.

 The principal markets for the Company's tungsten concentrates are the United States of America, Western Europe and Japan.
-Currently the majority (greater than 40%) of the revenue earned by the Company's operations is sold to one customer (the "Customer") in accordance with the Supply Agreements (as defined below).
+Currently the majority of the revenue earned by the Company's operations is sold to the Customer in accordance with the Supply Agreements (as defined below).
 The Customer is located in the United States of America.
 Contract terms for Almonty's sale of WO3 in concentrate (WO3 concentrate) allow for a price adjustment based on final assay results of the WO3 concentrate by the Customer to determine the final content.
 Recognition of sales revenue for WO3 concentrate is based on the most recently determined estimate of WO3 concentrate (based on initial assay results carried out by Almonty) and the contract price at the date of shipment, with a subsequent adjustment made upon final determination between Almonty and the Customer after receipt of the WO3 concentrate.
 If the Customer disputes the invoiced amount based on a difference of assayed values of WO3 concentrate, then the dispute is settled by an independent third-party assaying service whose findings are binding on both parties.

-The terms of WO_3 concentrate sales contracts with third parties contain provisional pricing arrangements for all material not subject to a fixed price contract, whereby the selling price for WO_3 concentrate is calculated based on the adjusted prevailing monthly average price per MTU of APT as published by London Metal Bulletin on the date of shipment to the Customer.
+The terms of WO3 concentrate sales contracts with third parties contain provisional pricing arrangements for all material not subject to a fixed price contract, whereby the selling price for WO3 concentrate is calculated based on the adjusted prevailing monthly average price per MTU of APT as published by London Metal Bulletin on the date of shipment to the Customer.

 All WO3 concentrate produced by the Los Santos Mine is loaded into one-tonne bags and stored on site until a minimum of twenty (20) bags has been accumulated.
 For sales under the Supply Agreements, once twenty (20) bags have accumulated on site, Almonty then arranges for an independent logistics company to procure a twenty (20) tonne shipping container to site where twenty (20) one-tonne bags are then immediately loaded into the container and the container is sealed by logistics company personnel and transported by truck to the nearest port.
-The container is held in a bonded location in the port while awaiting shipping via ocean freighter to the port of New York,

-USA, where the Customer takes possession of the container.
+The container is held in a bonded location in the port while awaiting shipping via ocean freighter to the port of New York, USA, where the Customer takes possession of the container.
 Shipping and delivery are carried out under CIF INCOTERMS 2010 as per the Supply Agreements.
+In February 2020, as a result of additional testing work, Almonty decided to place the Los Santos Mine into care and maintenance.
+The Company plans to re-open operations in early 2023.